tematres/TemaTres-Vocabulary-Server/readme.md

 Tematres has the following system requirements:
  * HTTP server (with mod_rewrite enabled)
  * MySQL version 5.0 or greater (or mariaDB)
- * PHP scripting language version from 5.4 to 8.0 (8.1 tested)
+ * PHP scripting language 7.4 or greater is required
  * PHP modules: cURL, php-xml

 ### Installation